surosh-khaliqi/it-infrastructure-portfolio-lab/phase1-network/02-build-log.md

 # Phase 1 — Network: Build Log

-Environment and design rationale are covered in `01-decisions.md`.
-This document is the as-executed build: commands, verification output, and the issues encountered along the way.
+This is the as-built record for Phase 1: the configuration steps, validation results, and troubleshooting completed while building the network foundation.

+Design choices and the addressing plan are documented in [01-decisions.md](01-decisions.md).
+A shorter end-of-phase summary is available in [03-phase-summary.md](03-phase-summary.md).

 ## 1. Host & Prerequisites (recap)